- Preclinical laboratory sciences

 However, most students are not accepted by dental schools until four years of college are completed.
 Due to the large number of applicants, students who do not have better than a 3.5 GPA should earn a bachelor's degree before applying to a dental school.
 Majors that are most compatible with required classes are in the sciences, particularly biology and chemistry.
 However, as long as the required preprofessional courses are completed, any major is acceptable.

 The minimum predental program required by accredited dental schools is one year each of English, general chemistry, physics, and biology, plus one semester (and often one year) of organic chemistry.
 Check with each dental school for specific additional requirements like psychology.
 The Dental Admission Test (DAT) is required.
 Many dental schools also require a personal interview; some schools administer additional tests.
-For other information, contact a predental adviser and consult dental school catalogs or the American Dental Education Association at www.adea.org.
+For other information, contact a predental advisor and consult dental school catalogs or the American Dental Education Association at www.adea.org.

 Dr. Fred Schreiber